Billionaire Cohen settles with SEC, could soon manage outside money

 Cohen accepted a two-year ban on managing outside money in a settlement announced on Friday by the U.S. Securities and Exchange Commission, possibly ending the long probe by the government into Cohen and his former firm SAC Capital Advisors.

-The accord is a victory for Cohen, 59, whose Stamford, Connecticut, firm, now called Point72 Asset Management, manages his roughly $11 billion fortune.
+The accord is a victory for Cohen, 59, whose Stamford, Connecticut, firm, now called Point72 Asset Management, manages his roughly $11 billion (8 billion pounds) fortune.

 It allows Cohen to resume managing money for outside investors as soon as Jan.
 1, 2018, without the overhang of a potential lifetime ban.
 No fine was imposed.